sukykaur/AzureNIST800-171/IaaSWAOverview.md

 ## Compliance documentation

-The [Azure Security and Compliance Blueprint - NIST SP 800-171 Customer Responsibility Matrix](https://aka.ms/NIST SP 800-171CRM) lists controller and processor responsibilities for all NIST SP 800-171 articles.
-Please NIST SP 800-171 that for Azure services, a customer is usually the controller and Microsoft acts as the processor.
+The [Azure Security and Compliance Blueprint - NIST SP 800-171 Customer Responsibility Matrix](https://aka.ms/NIST SP 800-171CRM) lists all security controls required by NIST SP 800-171.
+This matrix details whether the implementation of each control is the responsibility of Microsoft, the customer, or shared between the two.

-The [Azure Security and Compliance Blueprint - NIST SP 800-171 IaaS Web Application Implementation Matrix](https://aka.ms/NIST SP 800-171IaaSweb) provides information on which NIST SP 800-171 articles are addressed by the IaaS Web Application architecture, including detailed descriptions of how the implementation meets the requirements of each covered article.
+The [Azure Security and Compliance Blueprint - NIST SP 800-171 IaaS Web Application Implementation Matrix](https://aka.ms/NIST SP 800-171IaaSweb) provides information on which NIST SP 800-171 controls are addressed by the IaaS web application architecture, including detailed descriptions of how the implementation meets the requirements of each covered control.

 ## Guidance and recommendations
 ### VPN and ExpressRoute